 - Offers simple one-step configuration to enable across all Akamai properties

 How does Learning Engine work?

 Learning Engine uses real-user data to automatically apply optimizations.
-Using our built-in Real-User Monitoring (RUM) data, the system uses both Navigation Timing and Resource Timing beacons to understand all of the resources, when they were needed, and by which user-agent.
+Using real-user monitoring (RUM) data from Akamai mPulse, the system uses both Navigation Timing and Resource Timing beacons to understand all of the resources, when they were needed, and by which user-agent.

 This approach continuously looks at your site to adapt to changes in the site or user behavior.
 Using RUM data also circumvents issues that are common with other analysis techniques and makes sure that the analysis sees the same resources that users are seeing in the wild.
 One common example is analysis of sites that are only available for logged-in users.

 What's new in the latest version of Learning Engine?